unconnected-dev/javascript-18/_udemy/complete_javascript/readme.txt

 isn't found in the current scope, JavaScript looks up the scope chain.
 This is known as "variable lookup" and stops when the variable is found or no more scopes exist.

+First-Class Functions
+In JavaScript, functions are treated as first-class citizens.
+This means that functions can be assigned to variables, passed as arguments to other functions, and returned from functions.
+Essentially, functions are just another type of object.

+Not all programming languages support first-class functions.
+For instance, in C, functions cannot be treated as first-class citizens because they cannot be passed around like variables.
+Similarly, Java only introduced first-class functions with lambda expressions in Java 8.
+First-class functions are a key feature of functional programming languages such as JavaScript, Python, and Ruby.

+Higher-Order Functions
+A higher-order function is defined as a function that:
+    - Accepts another function as an argument,
+    - Returns a new function, or
+    - Does both.
+This concept is only made possible due to the first-class nature of functions.

+It's important to note that the concept of first-class functions is a feature of a programming language.
+It indicates that all functions can be treated as values.
+This is more of a theoretical concept, while higher-order functions are a practical application of that concept.